Permanent Residency (Green Card)

 - EB-1: Priority workers — extraordinary ability (EB-1A), outstanding professors/researchers (EB-1B), multinational managers/executives (EB-1C).
 No PERM required.
 Current for most countries except India.

 - EB-2: Professionals with advanced degrees or exceptional ability.
-PERM required (unless National Interest Waiver).
+PERM required — except the National Interest Waiver (NIW), which allows self-petition without an employer sponsor for applicants whose work has substantial merit and national importance.
+Popular with academics, physicians serving underserved areas, and researchers.
 Backlog for India: 10+ years.
 China: 3 to 5 years.

 - EB-3: Skilled workers (2+ years experience), professionals (bachelor's degree), and other workers.
 PERM required.
 Backlog for India: 10+ years.